jupozuelo/Software-Engineering/System_Design/System_Design.md

 [VIDEO: Bubble Paper Prototype in Workshop](https://github.com/jupozuelo/Software-Engineering/blob/master/System_Design/prototype-video.mp4)

-At this very early and relatively uninvested stage of the design process, user evaluation insights were gathered by simulating the paper prototype and recording how participants interacted with the web application.
-This was in line with the agile development philosophy as it required the team to be unattached to features or design ideas ready for rethinking in the next sprint.
+At this very early and relatively uninvested stage of the design process, user evaluation insights were gathered by simulating the paper prototype and recording how participants interacted with the web app.
+This was in line with the agile development philosophy as it required the team to be unattached to features or design ideas, ready for rethinking in the next sprint.

 **Processing Prototype**

-Following the paper prototype, a digital version was created in processing.
-To again reduce invested time and allow the team to work through design iterations more quickly, the paper prototype ‘screens’ were updated by hand, photographed and then linked together using processing to simulate the UI.
+Following the paper prototype, a digital version was created in Processing.
+To again reduce invested time and allow the team to work through design iterations more quickly, the paper prototype ‘screens’ were updated by hand, photographed and then linked together using Processing to simulate the UI.
 As the team members were not yet familiar with Processing, remaking the designs by programming the shapes and text at this point would have been costly and slow.
-This stage was useful to formalise the design aspects chosen to bring forward from the paper prototype and simulate them in a more realistic immediate way compared to the paper prototype.
+This stage was useful to formalise the design aspects chosen to bring forward from the paper prototype and simulate them in a more realistic, immediate way, compared to the paper prototype.

-While the digital format of the processing prototype should lend itself to widespread sharing of the prototype to gather further user evaluation, downloading and running the processing development environment was a significant restriction on the number of participants tested who are not technical.
+While the digital format of the processing prototype should lend itself to widespread sharing of the prototype to gather further user evaluation, downloading and running the Processing development environment was a significant restriction on the number of participants tested who are not technical.
 Ideally we should have used methods that could be shared with a more realistic non-technical audience, Marvel App for example.

-**Paper Prototyping 2.0**
+**Design Prototyping 2.0**

 With a clearer idea of how the application was desired to work, a decision was made to return to the prototyping stage, this time solely based on design.
 Each screen was re-designed in Pages (Apple) to make the application seem less like a sketch, using a colour scheme and softer shapes in order to improve the UI.
 Pages was used as it was a format the team member was comfortable designing in, despite it not being a web-specific formatting program.
-Additionally, it allows collaboration on the same document.

-*Figure 4: Final Paper Prototype*
+*Figure 4: Final Prototype*
 <p align="center"><img src="https://github.com/jupozuelo/Software-Engineering/blob/master/System_Design/Images/prototype2.png" alt="prototype2" width = 80% /></p>

 **Further graphic UI iteration**